typedb/typedb-docs/0001-typedb/03-admin/01-configuration.md

 <div class="note">
 [Important]
-In order for any change in configuration file to take effect, restart the TypeDB Server.
+In order for any change in configuration file to take effect, restart the TypeDB server.
 </div>

 ### The default location of the config file